Murphy's Law Applied to Go

 - You never have enough moves to make life.

-- As yours skills improves, also improves the creative ways that you find to lose the game.
+- As your skills improves, so also improve the creative ways that you will find to lose the game.

 - Play lightly and your opponent will capture your stones.
 Play solidly and he will take all the territory.